vivek2034/Smart-City-Complaint-Intelligence/README.md

 ## 1. Brief About the Idea

-**CivixVerify** is an enterprise-grade, intelligent smart city platform that bridges the communication and trust gap between citizens and municipal administrators.
+**SCCI** is an enterprise-grade, intelligent smart city platform that bridges the communication and trust gap between citizens and municipal administrators.
 In traditional civic management portals, public grievance redressal channels suffer from high friction, anonymous spam, identity fraud, and severe classification bottlenecks.

-CivixVerify solves this through a **trust-anchored onboarding ecosystem** powered by the **Google Gemini SDK** and **Google Cloud Firestore**.
+SCCI solves this through a **trust-anchored onboarding ecosystem** powered by the **Google Gemini SDK** and **Google Cloud Firestore**.
 By integrating a state-of-the-art **AI Government ID Inspector**, the portal allows users to upload a physical copy of their national identification card (such as an Indian Aadhaar Card, PAN Card, Voter ID, or Driving License).
 The system performs deep multi-modal computer vision analysis to:
 1.  **Validate Layout & Document Integrity:** Detect and flag invalid, dark, or spoofed images to maintain platform trust.
 2.  **Instant Structured OCR Extraction:** Automatically extract critical fields—including **Legal Name, 12-digit ID Number, Residential Address, and Registered Mobile Number**—directly from the image.
 3.  **One-Click Auto-Fill:** Instantly populates and locks the registration card with verified credentials, mitigating human keying errors and onboarding fatigue.